12 Game-Changing Drill Accessories That are Worth Every Penny

 Here's something better and safer.
 The Bigg Lugg 2 uses a bungee ball/socket system instead of a hook.
 Just wrap the bungee ball around the tool, and slide the ball into the socket on the belt clip.
 Tools hold fast but are still easy to remove.

 Milwaukee makes a right-angle drill attachment that can handle twice as much torque as most models on the market.
-You can use it with a spade bit or any other 1/4-in. hex-based accessory.
-This tool won’t take the place of your Hole Hawg, but its 2-in. profile will allow you to get into spaces where most right angle drills won’t fit.
-You can find the Milwaukee 49-22-8510 online and in stores.
+You can use it with a spade bit or any other 1/4-inch hex-based accessory.
+This tool won’t take the place of your Hole Hawg, but its 2-inch profile will allow you to get into spaces where most right angle drills won’t fit.
+You can find the Milwaukee 49-22-8510 online here.